haui-btc/static-html/README.md

 Once you have the docker container up and running you can rebuild the image and recreate your container any time by running these two commands.

-For example, you have make a change your site.
-Just run these two commands on terminal.
+For example, you have make a change on your site, just run these two commands on terminal to update the website.
 ```bash
 docker-compose build
 docker-compose up -d